kurrik/bluetooth-keyboard-app/README.md

 I needed to install [this Silicon Labs VCP driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) to have a suitable serial port show up in my system.
+I also needed to change cables before the board showed up in my system (as `/dev/tty.SLAB_USBtoUART`).

-I also [updated the
+I [updated the
 bootloader](https://learn.adafruit.com/bluefruit-nrf52-feather-learning-guide/updating-the-bootloader)
 since I was using the older nRF52832 board.

+### First test
+The sketch in `src/test_blinky_sketch` blinks the red LED by the USB port on the board on and off once a second.